Patty displaying a few of her recent flint finds. Click on photo to see more.

 Side view of the ledge flint show the light brown or tan color.

 This wood likely petrified on the seafloor.
-During floods, limbs of trees floated down rivers and into the ocean, They sank to the sea floor and were fossilized concurrently with the flint and limestone.
+During floods, limbs of trees floated down rivers and into the ocean, They sank to the sea floor and were fossilized.
+This is a good indicator that the Cretaceous inland sea in which these rocks formed was near the shoreline.

 May different shapes of flint discovered in the newly cleared cedar grove.